NHS Trust FAQs

 What is the legal basis for the surveys?

-Under the General Data Protection Regulation (GDPR), CQC is responsible as a data controller for the processing of personal data by the Survey Coordination Centre for the purposes of surveys in the NHS Patient Survey Programme.
+Under the General Data Protection Regulation (GDPR), CQC is responsible as a data controller for the processing of personal data by the Survey Coordination Centres for the purposes of surveys in the NHS Patient Survey Programme.

 Each trust has its own responsibility as data controller for the patient/service user data that they process, or is processed on their behalf by an approved contractor, for the purpose of conducting surveys.